-&lt;sup>6See Roya Ghafele &Brooke Friedman, .4 footnote 11,exptions for Libraries and Archives, Benjamin Gilbert, A Counterfactual Impact Analysis of Fair Use Policy on Copyright Related Industries in Singapore (2014) (finding that technology hardware firms in Singapore enjoyed faster growth after the nation's introduction of fair use in 2006); Lerner (finding that clarification of fair use of remote DVR providers led to an explosion of investment into twhat is now the cloud storage industry); Barbara Biasi & Petra Moser, Effects of Copyright on Science: Evidence from the WWII Book Replication Program (2016) (using a natural experiment to test the relationship between unfettered access to science knowledge and research output; the U.S.'s suspension of copyright on German science publications during World War II drove subsequent innovations that can be found in patent citations to these German works).
+6See Roya Ghafele &Brooke Friedman, .4 footnote 11, exptions for Libraries and Archives, Benjamin Gilbert, A Counterfactual Impact Analysis of Fair Use Policy on Copyright Related Industries in Singapore (2014) (finding that technology hardware firms in Singapore enjoyed faster growth after the nation's introduction of fair use in 2006); Lerner (finding that clarification of fair use of remote DVR providers led to an explosion of investment into twhat is now the cloud storage industry); Barbara Biasi & Petra Moser, Effects of Copyright on Science: Evidence from the WWII Book Replication Program (2016) (using a natural experiment to test the relationship between unfettered access to science knowledge and research output; the U.S.'s suspension of copyright on German science publications during World War II drove subsequent innovations that can be found in patent citations to these German works).

-&lt;sup>7 Flynn, Sean and Palmedo, Mike, The User Rights Database: Measuring the Impact of Copyright Balance (December 4, 2017).
-Available at SSRN: https://ssrn.com/abstract=3082371 copyright law to make limitations more open.
+7 Flynn, Sean and Palmedo, Michael, The User Rights Database: Measuring the Impact of Opening Copyright User Rights.
+(September 30, 2018).
+Available at SSRN: http://infojustice.org/flexible-use